www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

                                   This is needed, as proposed assignments via a commitment is basically a hard constraint, whereas proposed assignments via a normal constraint can be a soft constraint as well.
                                   See hasSize and CommitmentAdherence raters.
-                                * [ ] Test DefaultOptimization via a test for CommitmentAdherence.
+                                * [ ] Test DefaultOptimization via a EntityManager.
                             * [ ] Also check supply attributes.
                         * [ ] Consider `World#worldOptimizer`
                         * [ ] Document that DefaultOptimization2 needs to be kind of backwards compatible, as other it will not be possible to improve it without breaking things all the time and thereby creating development cost.